hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 `tag` and `tags` are mutually exclusive, only one of them can be specified.

 ~> **NOTE:** Other AWS APIs may automatically add special tags to their associated Auto Scaling Group for management purposes, such as ECS Capacity Providers adding the `AmazonECSManaged` tag.
 To ignore the removal of these automatic tags, see the [`ignore_tags` provider configuration](https://www.terraform.io/docs/providers/aws/index.html#ignore_tags) or the [`ignore_changes` lifecycle argument for Terraform resources](https://www.terraform.io/docs/configuration/resources.html#ignore_changes).

+### instance_refresh

+This configuration block supports the following:

+* `instance_warmup_seconds` - (Optional) The number of seconds until a newly launched instance is configured and ready to use.
+Default behavior (set with `-1` or `null`) is to match the autoscaling group's health check grace period.
+* `min_healthy_percentage` - (Optional) The amount of capacity in the Auto Scaling group that must remain healthy during an instance refresh to allow the operation to continue, as a percentage of the desired capacity of the Auto Scaling group.
+Defaults to `90`.
+* `strategy` - (Required) The strategy to use for instance refresh.
+The only allowed value is `"Rolling"`.
+See [StartInstanceRefresh Action](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_StartInstanceRefresh.html#API_StartInstanceRefresh_RequestParameters) for more information.

+~> **NOTE:** A refresh is only started when any of the following autoscaling group properties change: `launch_configuration`, `launch_template`, `mixed_instances_policy`, `vpc_zone_identifier`, `availability_zones`, `placement_group`, or any `tag` or `tags` configured to propagate at launch.

+~> **NOTE:** Autoscaling groups support up to one active instance refresh at a time.
+When this resource is updated, any existing refresh is cancelled.

+~> **NOTE:** Depending on health check settings and group size, an instance refresh may take a long time or fail.
+This resource does not wait for the instance refresh to complete.

 ## Attributes Reference